 - This software lets you specify all the ‘.driveignore’ files and deal with them separately.

-- The checksum verification system is initially turned off in case of this application.
+- The checksum verification system is initially turned off in the case of this application.

 - Using its Pull command, you can easily export Google Docs documents as PDF files.